CityFibre: History

 CityFibre was founded in 2011 by Greg Mesch.
 It became a publicly traded company in 2014.

 In November 2014, CityFibre entered into a partnership with EE and Three to provide backhaul connections to mobile data masts.

 In July 2017, CityFibre announced the acquisition of Entanet for £29 million.

 In 2018, CityFibre announced that Connect Infrastructure Bidco Limited (a newly formed company indirectly jointly-controlled by a consortium formed by Antin Infrastructure Partners and West Street Infrastructure Partners, a fund managed by Goldman Sachs) had purchased a majority share in the company at 81 pence per share (a 92% premium of the public price of market close at 42 pence per share) and public trading of the company was cancelled on 22 June 2018 taking CityFibre into private ownership.

 CityFibre logo comparison, before and after.

 At the beginning of February 2023, the CEO Greg Mesch announced a company restructuring, blaming the UK's "struggling economy" causing rising costs for their business.
 As part of the restructuring 400 jobs would be cut from their 2,300 staff.
 At the time CityFibre reported they had 2.5 million properties connected to their network.

 CityFibre initiated a fresh rebrand of the company colours and logo near the end of August 2023.
 With the target that the fresh bright colours raise awareness about full-fibre broadband and separate CityFibre from their Copper based competition.
 CityFibre says the design and colours were inspired by protest placards and signs as they target "Snail-paced" broadband providers.

 CityFibre filed a complaint with Ofcom in May 2023, on how different fibre broadband products were being advertised to customers as "full-fibre broadband".
 This was successful with Ofcom ruling on 13 December that providers must use correct terminology for the type of fibre broadband they provide.
 Companies can not advertise their broadband service as full-fibre broadband unless the service is FTTP (Fibre-To-The-Property).
 This was done to combat the vast majority of broadband service providers selling FTTC (Fibre-To-The-Cabinet) as "full-fibre" when the final connection to the property is a copper coax cable or ADSL cable.

+In July 2026, CityFibre announced the sale of Entanet to UK telecoms entrepreneur Tom O’Hagan, founder and former CEO of Virtual1, for an undisclosed sum.